What is it?

 Biomedical engineering is a science-based engineering discipline that applies the principles of engineering and technology to the medical field.

 Why pursue it at Mizzou?

 Contribute to the development of medical technologies and healthcare delivery systems and use your knowledge to impact lives through policy.
 Take advantage of undergraduate research opportunities collaborating with medical, agricultural and veterinary medicine programs at Mizzou.
 Our broad-based curriculum prepares students for careers in traditional engineering, as well as medicine, veterinary medicine, law, health care, policy and academics through tracks in four specific areas:

 - Biomedical Imaging & Instrumentation

-Biomedical engineering graduates are hired by biotechnology, medical, and pharmaceutical companies, as well as by government agencies and major research laboratories.
-Many of our undergraduate students attend graduate, medical or law schools post-graduation.
-Graduates are well-prepared to take the Fundamentals of Engineering exam during their senior year, which is the first step toward obtaining a Professional Engineer license; many additionally take the MCAT, the LSAT and the GRE in preparation for their graduate or professional studies.
+Graduates are also well-prepared to take the Fundamentals of Engineering exam during their senior year, which is the first step toward obtaining a Professional Engineer license.
+Many students also take the MCTA, the LSAT and the GRE in preparation for graduate or professional studies.